Mabel Lethbridge

-Mabel Florence Lethbridge BEM (7 July 1900 – 14 July 1968) was a 20th-century English writer and business woman.
+Mabel Florence Lethbridge BEM (7 July 1900 – 14 July 1968) was a 20th-century British writer and business woman.
 She was the youngest person at the time to receive the British Empire Medal, an award affiliated to the Order of the British Empire, for her services in the Great War as a munitions factory worker.
 She was severely injured when a shell she was packing exploded and described her experiences in a series of autobiographies.

 Early life

 Mabel Lethbridge was born on 7 July 1900 in Luccombe, Somerset, the second youngest of six children of John Acland Musgrave Lethbridge (1869 – 1934) and the American Florence Martin (Mary) Cooper (d 1931).
 Her Grandfather was Sir Wroth Periam Christopher Lethbridge, 5th Baronet (1863–1950) and her paternal family were long established Somerset gentry.
 Her parents divorced in 1903 and the first volume of her autobiography is brief on her childhood years, although she later records that her father worked overseas in the Empire and that she had a peripatetic upbringing that variously included Kenya, Italy and Ireland.
 Her father was at one time a professional soldier and big game huntsman who had served in South Africa, but by 1907 he was a declared bankrupt in Kenya.
 He then abandoned his family and, although he lived until 1934, he did not see his children again, dying in poverty in Mexico.

 She suffered several years of poor health necessitating a period of convalescence near Ballinhassig and later at Coachford in Ireland from 1909 to 1912.
 During this time she received little formal education for eighteen months, before attending St Angela's Convent, Cork, an Ursuline foundation in Cork City.
 Her Mother's illness (which was survived) required the family to leave Ireland at short notice and return to London.
-Mabel then attended Haberdashers’ Aske's School for Girls, describing her period as a pupil as a mixture of good friends, boredom, bad food and teaching that she loathed.
+Mabel then attended Haberdashers' Aske's School for Girls describing her period as a pupil as a mixture of good friends, boredom, bad food and teaching that she loathed.